 In most instances, if you are at fault for a collision, your insurance company will handle the claim for the injured party up to your policy limits and provide you with an attorney if you end up being sued.
 However, our friendly suggestion is to carry more than the minimum limits the law allows to avoid ending up in this situation.

 How is Fault Determined for a Car Accident?

 The fault for an automobile accident is determined by reviewing evidence from the crash.
-Evidence commonly used in a car accident claim include:
+Evidence commonly used to determine liability in a car accident claim include: